Tkabithi/alx-airbnb-project-documentation/user-stories/readme.md

-# Airbnb Clone – User Stories
+# Airbnb Clone – User Storie

 This directory contains the **User Stories** derived from the Use Case Diagram.